davidlourenco6/anagram.server/README.md

 # Anagram Server - Backend

-This repository contains the backend implementation of the Nim Game, built with Spring Boot, Kotlin, and Redis.
+This repository contains the backend implementation of the Anagram Server, built with Spring Boot, Kotlin, and Redis.

 ## Getting Started